mehmetakifdurmus/GstDarknet/README.md

 It loads darknet in runtime.
 It is not in final form and is not efficient, so I stopped working on it.

-Bug: Does not put rectangles on objects correctly.
+Bug: Does not put rectangles correctly on objects.

+Built with QtCreator

 Steps:

-Built with QtCreator

 Download Darknet, and YOLO weights (or etc.) from github.com/pjreddie/darknet.git